MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-front-end.md

 1. Start the local server (follow the [Get started](./environment-setup.md) section to have both the FE and BE workload sample running) make sure to enable *Dev Mode*.

-1. Go to create hub from the icon on the left navigation pane (sometimes the icon is located in the show more elipses):
+1. Go to create hub from the icon on the left navigation pane (sometimes the icon is located in the show more ellipses):

    :::image type="content" source="./media/extensibility-front-end/create-hub-icon-indicator.png" alt-text="Screenshot of the Create Hub icon in the left navigation pane.":::